2-pyrone-4,6-dicarboxylate lactonase

+The enzyme characterised from Pseudomonas species hydrolyses 2-oxo-2H-pyran-4,6-dicarboxylic acid to 4-oxalmesaconic acid.
+The reaction is part of the degradation pathwy for gallic acid.
+It plays an important role in the metabolism of lignin-derived aromatic compounds in both the syringate degradation pathway and the protocatechuate 4,5-cleavage pathway.

-This enzyme belongs to the Amidohydrolase superfamily of enzymes and is a member of Cluster of Orthologous Groups (COG) 3618.
+The enzyme belongs to the amidohydrolase superfamily and is a member of Cluster of Orthologous Groups (COG) 3618.
+LigI from Sphingomonas is of particular interest as it has been shown to be the first amidohydrolase not to require a divalent metal cation for catalytic activity.
 The systematic name of this enzyme is 2-oxo-2H-pyran-4,6-dicarboxylate lactonohydrolase.
-This enzyme is found to play an important role in the metabolism of lignin-derived aromatic compounds in both the syringate degradation pathway and the protocatechuate 4,5-cleavage pathway.

-LigI from Sphingomonas is of particular interest as it has been shown to be the first member of the amidohydrolase superfamily to not require a divalent metal cation for catalytic activity.

 Mechanism

 The mechanism of catalysis of LigI has been determined by crystallography and NMR analysis.
-More specifically, the hydrolytic water molecule is activated by the transfer of a proton to Asp-248 whereas the carbonyl group of the 2-pyrone-4,6-dicarboxylate (PDC) lactone substrate is activated by hydrogen bonding interactions with His-180, His-31, and His-33.
+The hydrolytic water molecule is activated by the transfer of a proton to Asp-248 whereas the carbonyl group of the 2-pyrone-4,6-dicarboxylate (PDC) lactone substrate is activated by hydrogen bonding interactions with His-180, His-31, and His-33.